 - Guidance on working at heritage locations (relevant to churches that welcome tourists and other visitors in addition to worshippers)

-If you are not yet ready to use your church buliding, you may want to think about making the most of your churchyard to provide services and space for the community (if you are lucky enough to have a churchyard).
+You may want to think about making the most of your churchyard to provide services and space for the community (if you are lucky enough to have a churchyard).
 To help you think about this possibility, see the links below:

 Security of church buildings: